IamUPO/Social-WebApp/README.md

 # Social-WebApp
-This project is a custom-designed landing page for a real estate website, built using Bootstrap 5 and some inline CSS.
+This project is a custom-designed of a frontend social media platform just like twitter, built using plain HTML and CSS.
+This project aint fully responsive yet, sttill workin on it.